xotypeco/big_shoulders/README.md

-Big Shoulders for the City of Chicago
+Big Shoulders for the City of Chicago, from Patric King (pk@houseofpretty.com) for XO Type Co (xotype.co)

 updated as of 08/07/2019